Wisdom Teeth Removal (What’s Involved?)

 Be sure your pharmacy fills the pain medication before your procedure so you can take the medication BEFORE the local anesthesia wears off.

-You may experience swelling, oozing, and mild discomfort for a few days after the procedure.
-Use a cold pack and anti-inflammatory OTC medications to minimize swelling.
 Also, you may have difficulties opening and closing your jaw as the muscles have been stretched during the procedure.
 In addition, expect bleeding and oozing to occur for up to 24 hours.

 Recommended Reading: How to Sleep After Wisdom Teeth Removal?
 (BEST Tips)